 Mulberries or mulberry extracts may be beneficial against several chronic conditions, such as heart disease, diabetes, and cancer (

 Cholesterol is an important fatty molecule present in every cell of your body.
 However, elevated blood cholesterol levels are linked to increased heart disease risk.

 Improve Blood Sugar Control

-Diabetics are sensitive to rapid changes in blood sugar, and need to be careful when they eat carbs.
+People with type 2 diabetes are at risk of a rapid rise in blood sugar and need to be careful when they eat carbs.

-Mulberries contain a compound called DNJ (1-deoxynojirimycin), which inhibits an enzyme in the gut that breaks down carbohydrates.
+Mulberries contain the compound 1-deoxynojirimycin (DNJ), which inhibits an enzyme in your gut that breaks down carbs.

 Reduce Cancer Risk